Godlander/objmc/README.md

 place the model and texture output generated with this tool in the correct location in the resourcepack along with the shaders folder, and should display properly.

-make sure your minecraft version is 1.19.4+ as the shader will not work with lower versions.
+make sure your minecraft version is 1.20.1+ as the shader may not work with lower versions.

 ### script inputs
 `objs`: array of string names of obj files in the same folder to read. these must have same number of vertices if used in same animation.